Eschatologue/CM_wiki/docs/character-creation/option/invocations.md

 **Cantrips and Rituals**.
 When the book appears, choose three cantrips, and choose two level 1spells that have the Ritual tag.
 The spells can be from any class’s spell list, and they must be spells you don’t already have prepared.
 While the book is on your person, you have the chosen spells prepared, and they function as Warlock spells for you.

-**Spell Slot.** You gain a level 1 spell slot.
+**Spell Slot.** You gain a level 1 :rsc-spell-slot: **Spell Slot**.
 Once you expend it, you can’t gain another slot from this feature until you finish a Long Rest.

 **Spellcasting Focus.** You can use the book as a Spellcasting Focus.